 Melanie Saville joined the Coalition for Epidemic Preparedness Innovations (CEPI) in November 2017 initially as Head of Clinical development and now as Director Vaccine Development.
 Melanie is a physician specialized in virology with more than 18 years’ experience in the development and licensure of vaccines for the developed and developing world.
 Over the years, she has contributed to the development and licensure of several vaccines for seasonal and pandemic influenza, pediatric combinations, Rabies, Japanese Encephalitis and Dengue vaccine in Europe, US and the international area.

 Joining Wyeth in 2000 in the UK, Melanie led the phase III clinical development of a live attenuated intranasal influenza vaccine.
-In addition she contributed to a number of vaccine projects in early development involving adjuvants, immune modulators, viral vectors and conjugate technology.
+In addition, she contributed to several vaccine projects in early development involving adjuvants, immune modulators, viral vectors and conjugate technology.

 Prior to joining industry, Melanie worked as a clinical virologist and conducted research at the Health protection Agency in London in the field of RSV and HSV.

 Melanie obtained her medical degree from University College, London in 1993.
 She also obtained a Bachelor of Science in Molecular Biology from University College, London and a Masters in Medical Virology from Imperial College, London.